microsoft/WhatTheHack/043-SQLModernization/Student/Challenge01.md

 1. Requires database backups to be maintained for 1 year, with weekly granularity.
 1. Database can be migrated offline during one of the nightly maintenance windows.
 1. If there are any migration blockers/remediation steps, document them with any suggested fixes.
+    1. These fixes do not need to be implemented, but should be called out.

 ### Wide World Importers